 One time gifts

 Back in the fall, a PR rep sent me a refill pack of bands for a loom similar to this one, but no actual loom which totally confused me.
 Allie didn't understand what to do with them either.
-So we went on to Amazon and found a real, metal loom that she could use to make pot holders, and she was thrilled.
+So we went on to Amazon and found a real, metal loom that she could use to make DIY pot holders, and she was thrilled.
 I didn't want to buy a plastic one because we've had at least three of those over the course of my little family's existence, and they always get broken in about three days.
 So anyway, we bought this metal one, and it works perfectly and is very sturdy and is not going to get broken.
-Allie loves it and carefully weaves her bands and I've already had to buy more replacement bands.
+Allie loves it and carefully weaves her bands with the little hook accessory (also sturdy metal) and I've already had to buy more replacement bands.
 And also, we have little square pot holders everywhere.
 There are worse things.

-An EzyRoller Ride On - Friends, this is amazing, and if we had a flat place for Allie to ride on it, she would absolutely be getting it for Christmas this year.
+An EzyRoller Ride On - Friends, this is amazing, and if we had a flat place for Allie to ride on it, she would absolutely be getting this fun gift for Christmas this year.
 I still might get it for her for her birthday in fact and move the car out of the garage and let her ride it in there.
 This all comes from something they used to have at Hersheypark which Allie called the "mini bumper cars."
 They were these exact ride on toys, where you move the handlebars back and forth to make the car go.
 She loved them and asked to ride them several times every single trip to HP.
 Unfortunately, as capitalism does, the park got rid of them and put in pay to play Skeeball this year.
 Allie was devastated and cries about it every time we walk past the new Skeeball area.
 The weight limit is 150 pounds which means Allie will be able to ride this little car for many years to come.

 Diving toys - I got Allie this set of diving toys in May, and she played with them all summer long.
 If your girl spends any time at all in a pool, you need to get her this set of toys.
 Allie's favorite part is the set of six translucent sharks.
 They are light color and tricky to find in the pool (but not impossible).

 Mix & Makeup Lip Shimmer Kit - I didn't originally intend to get this for Allie, but she saw it on YouTube (the bane of my shopping life) and said it was the coolest thing ever.
-It is a kit where you mix up your own colors of lip gloss, pack them in to little popsicle-shaped containers, and then have a slightly sticky lip gloss to wear forever.
+It is a kit where you mix up your own colors of lip gloss from scratch, pack them in to little popsicle-shaped containers, and then have a slightly sticky lip gloss to wear forever.
 It has mixed reviews on Amazon, but I think I'm going to get it for her just for the fun factor of making her own stuff..

 Lego - These days, Allie asks for Lego and only Lego for Christmas.
 She loves Harry Potter and has every Harry Potter Lego set made in the last five years sitting built on our piano.
 I also got her the new set of Harry Potter mini figures.
 She will be excited for those because Lego for her is just another means of playing with dolls.
 Additionally, on her list this year are the Lego Friends Panda Jungle and the Jungle Rescue Base.
 If your kids do more free play, do yourself a favor and get a Lay N Go activity mat.
 We have three of them, and they have saved my sanity many times over the years.
 You just shovel the Lego back onto the mat, pick it up, pull the drawstring, and everything is cleaned up.
 Easy peasy.